-Grid: A system of interconnected power lines and generators that is managed so that the generators are dispatched as needed to meet the to as a payment in lieu of taxes.
+Grid: A system of interconnected power lines and generators that is managed so that the generators are dispatched as needed to meet the electrical demands.

 Independent System Operator [ISO]: An independent system operator is an independent third party who takes over ownership and/or control of a regions transmission system for the purpose of providing open access to retail and wholesale markets for supply.